 Food Drive Day

 After careful consultation with local health leaders regarding the health and safety of our staff, loyal volunteers, longtime partners and the communities we serve, we have made the decision to host our annual Food Drive Day virtually this year.
-While we are saddened we cannot hold our flagship fundraising event in-person this year, we are excited to offer three new and creative ways for you to help nourish our ‘ohana on Saturday, Aug.
-15.
+While we are saddened we cannot hold our flagship fundraising event in-person this year, we are excited to offer three easy ways for you to help nourish our ‘ohana.

 History of Food Drive Day